Hypermobile Ehlers Danlos (hEDS) Evaluations

 -

 Genetic testing is billed separately by the laboratory.
-Genetic testing panels typically start at $250 for out-of-pocket costs, though the final price can vary depending on the type of test and your insurance coverage.
+Genetic testing panels typically start at $500 for out-of-pocket costs, though the final price can vary depending on the type of test and your insurance coverage.
 Many labs also offer financial assistance programs to help reduce costs if insurance does not cover testing.

 -

-Let’s connect and start your evaluation together.
+Let’s start your evaluation together.